 CR: You instinctively reach for your phone

 Have you ever been in a public area and heard the same notification tone as yours?
 Did you instinctively reach for your phone?
-That is classical conditioning in action.
+This is an example of classical conditioning in action, where our behaviors become conditioned responses to certain cues.

 UCS: A report card filled with bad grades